Open Access Initiatives at UMass

 - Networked Digital Library of Theses and Dissertations (NDLTD) - The NDLTD is a federated database of theses and dissertations.
 UMass supports the NDLTD with an annual membership fee.

 - Open Access Fund - In 2014, UMass is establishing the SOAR Fund (Supporting Open Access Research) to support open access publishing by UMass affiliates.
-See the Compact for Open-Access Publishing Equity (COAPE) for more information about COAPE funds.
+See the SOAR Fund website for information about how to apply.

 - RapidILL - An InterLibrary Loan program, with an "Open Access Journals" ILL supplier.
 UMass was a fonding member.